kristinemlarson/gnssrefl/README.md

 because it unfortunately- by default - removes Beidou observations in Rinex 2.11 files.
 If you request decimation and fortran is set to True, unfortunately this will still occur.
 I am working on removing my code's dependence on teqc.

+If there is interest, I will ask UNAVCO to implement the Fortran translation code automatically (i.e. download and compile it for you as part of the pypi install).
+But doing this myself is well beyond my skillset.

+No phase center offsets have been applied to these reflector heights.
+While these values are relatively small, we do plan to remove them in subsequent versions of the code.

 # Helper Codes

 **download_rinex** can be useful if you want to download RINEX v2 or 3 files without using